EthanHarder/ObserverStateTest/README.md

 If you hit the obstruction block, you are placed in the 'hit' state where you slow down, and then return to the drive state eventually.
 <img width="397" height="294" alt="image" src="https://github.com/user-attachments/assets/3e918baf-8b45-4fc4-8732-49a58f0c1329" />

+Sadly, i didnt get a refueling obstactly in time.
+This is my excuse for not making a dead -> drive state transition (since if you have no fuel but a fueling car should hit you, TECHNICALLY there is a change to refuel?). but I dont think this is a significant enough component to fret about, im simply agknowledging it.